theochem/horton/doc/ref_gaussian_basis.rst

 order are included in the basis set.
 The number of basis functions, i.e. the number of polynomials, for a given angular momentum, :math:`\ell`, is :math:`2\ell+1`.
 For the implementation, one must fix a certain ordering of these polynomials.
-The ordering in Horton is based on the angular momentum number, :math:`m`.
+The ordering in HORTON is based on the angular momentum number, :math:`m`.
 When :math:`m>0`, the cosine-like functions is preceded by the sine-like function.